Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

-The direct comparison between the paramagnetic and diamagnetic contributions in Figs.\ \ref{fig:semipara} and \ref{fig:semidia} makes evident the power of the 2D technique in distinguishing the two classes of processes shown here, which produce very different signals when a sufficiently broad incoming pulse is used.
-The general structures expected in such an impulsive limit are summarized in Table \ref{tab:recap}.
-We note that in the present discussion the nonlinear current is computed as a function of the pulse {\em inside} the sample.
-How this has to be connected to the {\em incoming} pulse is a crucial point that will be discussed in the next section.
+{As a final remark,} we note that in the present discussion the nonlinear current is computed as a function of the pulse {\em inside} the sample. {As mentioned at the beginning of Sec.\ \ref{sec:gen} and explicitly shown in Sec.\ IIB of the SM \cite{fiore_}, this is a reasonable approximation for an experiment in transmission geometry from non-absorbing thin films}.
+How this has to be connected to the {\em incoming} pulse {in different experimental geometries} is a crucial point that will be discussed in the next section.